You might have been going through a consistent open drop rate with the email marketing that brought you here.

 Domain Keys Identified Mail (DKIM)

-It makes sure that the emails you’re sending do not tamper in any way during the sending process or the transmission.
+It makes sure that the emails you’re sending do not tamper in any way during the sending process or the transmission and it’s necessary for email marketing.

 Domain-Based Message Authentication Reporting and Conformance (DMARC)